 - Cut the onions into half rings.2 medium onion

 - Grab a pot, set it to low heat. sauté the onions in a tsp of olive oil, and a splash of water.
 After a couple of minutes add the sugar and a pinch of salt.
 They’ll take about 10 minutes, stirring now and then.
 If they get too dry add a splash of hot water while frying.½ tsp sugar, ½ tsp olive oil, ½ cup water, Salt to taste

 - Grab a bowl and add the chickpea flour, ginger powder and salt.
 Pour in the water while mixing the batter properly with a fork.
 If you have a whisk, use that.½ cup chickpea flour, ½ tsp ginger powder, Salt to taste

-- Add olive oil to a pan and wipe around, set to medium heat, add olive oil and pour in half the batter.
+- Add olive oil to a pan and wipe around, set to medium heat.
+Pour in half the batter.

 - Fry for about 5 minutes.
 Flip, then fry for another 3 minutes.
 The pancake should come out crispy(ish).

 - Once the pancakes are ready, plate them.
 Spread out caramelized onion and sprinkle feta over it, add some fresh basil on top to garnish.
 Finish it all off with a drizzle of lemon juice.1.2 oz low fat feta cheese, 1 handful basil, fresh, 1 tsp lemon juice

 - Give your loved one the warmer pancake and enjoy. 🙂